himanshuMaheshwari2311/Microblogging-Web-App/README.md

 ```
 Voila you have the entire microblog containerzied and running.
 You can now ship it to any platform of your choice 😀

+## Searching a mongodb store
+Monogo db is not meant to act as a search engine, but with proper caliberation and using indexes properly we can get a efficient results for moderate sized web applicatoin with over a million plus records.
+This is a really good article on mongodb indexing https://studio3t.com/knowledge-base/articles/mongodb-index-strategy/.
+Give it a read.
+Took a really long break from putting any new features to this.
+Will complete this feature soon!

 ## Stay tuned for more .. 😀